ecstaticsites/docs/pages/creating.md

 Your site is now live on the web, and you can visit it!

-But, it's empty -- see [Publishing to a Site](./publishing.md) to get some stuff on there.
+But, it's empty -- see [Basic Publishing](./basic.md) to get some stuff on there.

 ### Configuring the Site